vladlpavlov/persidict/README.md

     >>> ['Eliza', 'authors'] ==> ['Joseph Weizenbaum']
     >>> ['Eliza', 'year'] ==> 1965

+Behind the scenes, the dictionary will create a folder named "my_folder".
+Each key-value pair will be stored in a separate pickle file in this folder.
+If the key is a string, the string will be used to create a filename for the object.
+If the key is a sequence of strings, all but the last strings in the sequence will be used to create a name for a sub-folder in the main folder; the last string will be used to create a filename for the object which will be placed in the sub-folder.

 Persistent dictionaries only accept sequences of strings as keys.
 Any pickleable Python object can be used as a value.
 Unlike regular Python dictionaries, insertion order is not preserved.